Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 In the time domain, all energy-sensitive features exhibited sufficient robustness.
 However, correlation analysis revealed redundancy among RMS, TE, and PA (group T1).
 PA was retained due to its highest selection score in this cluster.
 EPR and RA also demonstrated robustness and independence and were therefore included in the final feature set.
 In the frequency domain, PCR, WPF, and PF fulfilled the criteria for independence and robustness and were retained accordingly.
 Within the time-frequency domain, AM and AME displayed a strong correlation, with AME selected due to its slightly superior robustness.
 DM, although energy-sensitive, failed to meet the robustness criterion and was excluded from the final input layer.

 In conclusion, feature selection was accomplished through a process of elimination, refining the input space to include only robust, independent, and energy-sensitive descriptors.
-The final set of physics-based features for impact energy estimation comprises PA, EPR, RA, PCR, WPF, PF, and AME.
-By integrating descriptors from the time, frequency, and time–frequency domains, the selection process ensures a complete picture of the impact event.
-This multi-domain perspective aligns with structural dynamics principles, embedding them directly into feature design and yielding a physics-informed input space for impact energy estimation.
+The final set of energy indicators for impact energy estimation comprises PA, EPR, RA, PCR, WPF, PF, and AME.
+By integrating descriptors from the time, frequency, and time–frequency domains, the selection process covers the mechanisms identified during extraction, yielding an input space guided by domain knowledge.